Thomas Clayton: Professional and political career

 While pursuing his practice of the law, Clayton began his public career as the clerk of the Delaware House of Representatives in 1800.
 He then served as a member of that body for 8 years, between the 1803 session and the 1814 session.
-He was elected to the Delaware Senate for the 1808 session, but resigned to become the Delaware Secretary of State for 2 years.
+He was elected to the Delaware Senate for the 1808 session but resigned to become the Delaware Secretary of State for 2 years.
 Subsequently, he was appointed the Delaware Attorney General and served in that office from 1810 until 1815.

-In 1814 Clayton was elected as a Federalist to one of two at-large seats Delaware had in the U.S. House of Representatives, and served one term there, from March 4, 1815 until March 3, 1817.
+In 1814 Clayton was elected as a Federalist to one of two at-large seats Delaware had in the U.S. House of Representatives, and served one term there, from March 4, 1815, until March 3, 1817.
 While he was in Congress, it was proposed that the compensation given U.S. Representatives be increased $6 a day to $1,500 a year.
 Clayton supported the change, but it became very controversial, and his support of it caused him to lose the nomination of the Federalist Party to Louis McLane, beginning a long rivalry between the two men.

-Clayton narrowly failed in an attempt to return to the U.S. House of Representatives in the 1818 election, but was returned to the Delaware Senate again in 1821.
-Then, when Caesar A. Rodney resigned as U.S. Senator from Delaware, the General Assembly elected him to serve out the term, from January 8, 1824 to March 3, 1827.
-This was the time when the old party system of Federalists and Jeffersonian Republicans was giving way to the Jacksonian Democrats, and those opposed to Jackson.
-Clayton, his family, and much of the old Federalist following in Delaware, aligned themselves with John Quincy Adams, and the National Republicans who would later become Whigs.
+Clayton narrowly failed in an attempt to return to the U.S. House of Representatives in the 1818 election but was returned to the Delaware Senate again in 1821.
+Then, when Caesar Augustus Rodney resigned as U.S. Senator from Delaware, the General Assembly elected him to serve out the term, from January 8, 1824, to March 3, 1827.
+Clayton thus became one of the last men affiliated with the Federalist Party to be elected to the United States Senate.
+This was the time when the First Party System of Federalists and Jeffersonian Republicans was giving way to the Jacksonian Democrats, and those opposed to Jackson.
+Clayton, his family, and much of the old Federalist following in Delaware aligned themselves with John Quincy Adams and the National Republicans who would later become Whigs.

 After his term in the U.S. Senate ended, Clayton was appointed Chief Justice of the Delaware Court of Common Pleas in 1828.
 This court ceased to exist with the new Delaware Constitution of 1831, and Clayton was appointed Chief Justice of the new Delaware Superior Court in 1832.
 In 1833, Chief Justice Clayton became one of the initial trustees of Newark College in Newark, Delaware, which would later become the University of Delaware.

 In 1837, Clayton's cousin, U.S. Senator John M. Clayton, resigned his office.
 Thomas Clayton was once again elected to the U.S. Senate to finish the term.
-After it ended, he was reelected in 1841 and served from January 9, 1837 to March 3, 1847.
+After it ended, he was reelected in 1841 and served from January 9, 1837, to March 3, 1847.
 During this second period of service in the Senate, Clayton was at various times the Chairman of the Committee on Printing and a member of the Committee of Revolutionary Claims.